tradle/why-hypercore/FAQ.md

 There are cases when CRDT algorithm is more suitable than database concurrency.
 CRDT is implemented by [Automerge](https://github.com/automerge/automerge), and used by [Hypermerge](https://github.com/automerge/hypermerge).
 It is also independently implemented by [YJS](https://github.com/yjs/yjs) and [Delta-CRDT](https://github.com/peer-base/js-delta-crdts).
 Such cases are:

 - **Collaborative editing**.
 A P2P Google Doc alternative allowing document to be edited by multiple people simultaneously.

 - **Multi-device support**.
 Each device is a single writer with unique key per hypercore.
 Normally a single person will not be using 2 devices simultaneously.
-Yet because of the loss of connectivity changes on two devices may need to be merged, and CRDT is ok for that.
-Besides, with the help of always-on Personal Cloud and real-time replication in Hypercore the conflicts would arise rarely.
+Yet because of the loss of connectivity changes on two devices may need to be merged, and CRDT is a good way to achieve that.

-- **Multiple Replicas of a Personal Cloud** are needed for durability, availability and load-balancing.
-Again, like with multi-device, each replica is a single-writer with its own private key.
-But this case has higher concurrency potentially, as in serverless environment 2 concurrent writes may occur.
-Yet, if those writes come from the devices of the same person, conflict CRDT resolution should be sufficient.
+- **Multiple cloud peers**.
+With the help of an always-on personal cloud "device" conflicts will arise much less often due to immediate real-time replication.
+On the other hand CRDT may be needed even more as in a cloud serverless environment 2 concurrent writes may occur easily.

 Note that CRDT resolution is much better if clocks between machines are well synchronized.
 NTP existed for years, and now there is a new iteration [NTS, published by Cloudflare](https://blog.cloudflare.com/announcing-cfnts/).
+Normal clocks are not enough though.
+Need causal clocks too.
+See more on that later.

 ### Simulated multi-writer on top of multiple single-writers